Ravaged by wildfire, a California neighborhood takes stock

 "Go two blocks away and it's business as usual.
 For us, (moving there) probably makes the most sense," he said.

-An army veteran who served in Iraq, Kubota said Coffey Park resembles a war zone.
+An Army veteran who served in Iraq, Kubota said Coffey Park resembles a war zone.

 "The amount of devastation here is on par.
 There's just nothing left, " he said just before resuming his digging through the rubble looking for lost military medals.